ECAMPing Trip: Aspects of Edmonton’s Asian History

 Thursday, May 28th 2020

 Hosted by ECAMP Curator, Christina Hardie, this online event celebrates Asian Heritage Month and the contributions of Canadians of Asian origin to the history of this place.
-Guest speakers include Shreela Chakrabartty, Soni Dasmohaptra and Lan Chan-Marples and Grace Law from the Aiya Collective.
+Guest speakers include Shreela Chakrabartty, Soni Dasmohaptra and the Aiya Collective with members Lan Chan-Marples and Grace Law.

 Register for this FREE online event via Eventbrite.